 Become an Aircraft Dispatcher

 As the oldest aircraft dispatcher school in the country, we know a thing or two about getting your aircraft dispatcher license and what to expect in the dispatcher career field.
 An FAA licensed aircraft dispatcher can be described as “the Captain on the ground.”
 When you become an aircraft dispatcher, you will find yourself in one of the most responsible and best paying jobs at an airline.
 While the Captain is responsible for his or her one particular flight, the dispatcher is responsible for many flights at the same time.
 The age requirement of 23 is the same for both the Aircraft Dispatcher and the Airline Transport Pilot Certificate.
 Furthermore, the questions for the FAA Aircraft Dispatcher Computerized Knowledge Test (ADX) are drawn from the same set of questions used for the ATP test.

 The dispatcher is responsible for planning the flight.
 They will take into consideration the weather, any maintenance problems on the aircraft, navigational facilities at the appropriate airports, Notices to Airmen (NOTAMS), and alternate airport options.
 They will also exercise flight following while the flight is in progress and maintain communication with their flights.
 If there are any significant changes that would affect the safety of the flight, dispatchers will be the ones who are responsible for notifying the captain.
 The aircraft dispatcher will delay or cancel a flight when necessary and make any other operational decisions required to ensure the safety of the flight.

 Most airlines will have a centrally located dispatch office that controls all flights of that particular airline.
-As an example, United Airlines’ dispatch office is in Chicago; Delta Air Lines is in Atlanta, and Endeavor Air is located in Minneapolis.
+As an example, United Airlines’ dispatch office is in Chicago; Delta Air Lines is in Atlanta, and Endeavor Air is in Minneapolis.
 The dispatch department has historically been one of the best places in the airlines for promotions.
 The department has control over the operations of the airline and, consequently, the dispatcher is generally in close contact with the senior officers of the company.
 The dispatcher has always been a very important individual in the operation of an airline and will certainly continue to be so in the future.